denten-books/plain-text/5-chapter.md

 is thus both a location and a power structure.
 And ultimately, it is an institution, like the Freud Museum, where *Archive Fever" was first presented.

 Consider by contrast Krapp's dingy collection.
-It is hardly an institution---it receives neither grants nor visitors, and Krapp himself is hardly a proper *archon*: he throws the tapes down in anger, and unlike Freud, he leaves no heirs to continue his lineage.
-In contrast to the Freud Museum, his collection mostly consists of documents that have only a deeply personal significance.
+It is a house, but hardly an institution.
+It receives neither grants nor visitors, and Krapp himself is hardly a proper *archon*: he throws the tapes down in anger, and unlike Freud, he leaves no heirs to continue his lineage.
+By contrast to the Freud Museum, his collection consists mostly of documents that have only a personal significance.
 His archive has less to do with social power structures and more with the mechanisms of private identity formation, remembrance, and nostalgia.
 Krapp lives in and through his archive.
 To mimic Derrida here, we could say that his collection is a recollection.
-It is a yearning for a house: "nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
-This chapter will be about one such domicile, where the librarians of the self commonly make a home.
+It is a yearning for a house:
+"nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
+This chapter tells a story about one such domicile, where the contemporary librarians of the self commonly make a home.

 ### 5.2 Media Being

-Reading the play through the lens of media production gives us more than just notes on stage design. *Krapp's Last Tape* captures the mid-century movement between institutional and personal archiving practices.
-It reveals the play as a commentary on a particular mode of being and a sense of self that spans externalized representations of archived consciousness: ledgers, spools, and filing cabinets.
+Reading the play through the lens of media production gives us more than just notes on stage design. *Krapp's Last Tape* captures the mid-century rise in commonplace personal archiving practices, which were too cumbersome and too costly to sustain only a few decades prior.
+The media lens reveals the play as a commentary on a particular mode of being, through a sense of self that spans externalized representations of archived consciousness: ledgers, spools, and filing cabinets.
 Where the institution harbors artifacts of collective memory, the private archive harbors personal artifacts, which make sense only indexically, in relationship to lived experience.
-It is perhaps for this reason that other people's diaries, family photo albums, and curio cabinets can be so painfully tedious to encounter.
+It is perhaps for this reason that other people's diaries, family photo albums, and curio cabinets can be so obtusely tedious to encounter.
 They are strictly meaningless to others.
-We can only relate to the pathos of curating such a collection.
-As librarians of self we take notes, keep journals, write to-do lists, and take self portraits to remember the way we were and to provide a sense of continuity with the way we are now.
-The collection sends a message to the future: remember this, this is who you are.
+We can only relate to the pathos of curating such a collection, not its meaning.
+As librarians of self we take our own notes, keep journals, write to-do lists, and take self portraits to remember the way we were and to provide a sense of continuity with the way we are now.
+The collection sends a message to the
+future: remember this, this is who you are.
 It is here, in the personal archive, one encounters the fragility of mind's recall.
 Sounds, images, smells, and memories fade where the artifact endures.
-The personal archive can thus be seen as an attempt to shore up the natural human defences against the forces of amnesia, time, decay, and oblivion.
+The personal archive can thus be seen as an attempt to shore up the natural human defences against the forces of time, decay, amnesia, and oblivion.

 The synchronic self occupies the present moment on a thin crest of biological impermanence.[^ln5-james] We are simply not that good at remembering things,